GM to launch product development group focused on safety

-NEW YORK General Motors Co. will create a new global product integrity organisation that will focus on product safety and quality, said GM Chief Executive Mary Barra in a speech on Tuesday.
+NEW YORK General Motors Co.
+(GM.N) will create a new global product integrity organization that will focus on product safety and quality, said GM Chief Executive Mary Barra in a speech on Tuesday.

 "This new way of developing vehicles will provide the highest levels of safety, quality, and customer service, and ensure that a situation like the ignition-switch recall doesn't happen again," Barra said in New York.